joel-tuberosa/ELIE/README.rst

         }, …
     ]

-You can convert a dataset in tabular format, for instance, a TSV file containing each of these different fields into this JSON format using the script make_collecting_event.py.
+You can convert a dataset in tabular format, for instance, a TSV file containing each of these different fields into this JSON format using the script make_collecting_event.

 **Collectors**